 This is where beard balm steps in, as the ultimate conditioner for your beard.
 This product is for those who want to go the extra mile in addition to their beard oil, or as a once in a while treatment for when it’s needed.

-Used just like hair conditioner, beard balm is applied liberally to the beard and left it to give deep hydrating and conditioning.
+Taking care of your beard without a beard balm is simply impossible.
+Used just like hair conditioner, beard balm is applied liberally to the beard and left to give deep hydrating and conditioning.

 It seals in the moisture with ingredients like beeswax and soothes and conditions with ingredients like shea butter, so the end result is a super soft and shiny beard that’s easy to manage.